Kingfisher is working closely with the Ellen MacArthur Foundation in three key business areas:

 The Foundation’s core focus is in equipping young people aged 11-19 years and within Higher Education institutions with the necessary skills and perspective to realise the opportunities of re-thinking their future.
 The Foundation’s educational work takes place both within formal curriculum development and new media.

-The Foundation is supported by a number of leading businesses including BT, Cisco, B&Q, Renault and National Grid.
+The Foundation was launched in 2010, supported by a number of leading businesses including BT, Cisco, B&Q, Renault and National Grid.

 B&Q are committed in supporting the transition to a circular economy, helping showcase examples of innovation in this area, as well as developing and extending the skills of B&Q employees through a volunteering & engagement programme.